Home / Waste

 • SP’s Lending Library loans electric landscaping equipment, sewing machines, induction cooktops and other tools

-• Princeton Public Library in addition to books loans technology including computers, projectors, microphones, emergency radios and so much more
+• Princeton Public Library, in addition to books, loans technology, including computers, projectors, microphones, emergency radios, and so much more

 • Buy Nothing is an app and Facebook group that organizes neighborhoods to share items

-• Freecycle is a website where you can find items people are looking to part (all free, not for sale)
+• Freecycle is a website where you can find items people are looking to part with (all free, not for sale)

 Compost banner